vavrusa/vavrusa.github.io/_drafts/2015-03-10-bioinformatics-1.md

 ## Paterns revisited

-I feel that programmers, well... at least me, are sometimes too burdened with the need to make everything right on the first try, and yet it rarely ever works.
+I feel that I'm sometimes too burdened with the need to make everything right on the first try, and yet it rarely ever works.
 If it did, there would be no need for versioning or patches.
-We're ashamed when the coding standard is not good enough, about the `printf("swearword")` debugging strategy, copypasta code.
-It hurts our pride.
+I'm ashamed when the coding standard is not good enough, about the `printf("swearword")` debugging strategy, copypasta code.
+I'm a programmer.
+It hurts *our* pride.
 Yet even an imperfect model can reveal a lot of important clues about how to make the *final version* suck less.
 That's why the builders build models and scientists experiment.

-Looking at the successful patterns in life can help us understand why approaches live or fail before we even start building the model.
+Looking at the successful patterns in life can help us understand why approaches live or die, from the lowest level of celular life, making sense of the genetic code, to behaviour analysis of animals.
+Now I turn it up to you, readers, if there's some part that interests you more - fire away.

 [^mapping]: Figuring out where to place the sequence fragment on the chromosome.
 [^stem-cells]: These cells are called "stem cells", they're special because they have the potential to become *anything*.
 You might have heard about these because of the stem cell therapy, a transplantation of these cells.